arfc/rollo/docs/source/usersguide/index.rst

 ^^^^^^^^^^^^^^^^^
 Control Variables
 ^^^^^^^^^^^^^^^^^
-Control Variables are parameters the genetic algorithm will vary.
+Control variables are parameters the genetic algorithm will vary.
 For each control variable, the user must specify its minimum and maximum values.
-The `control_variables` of the **ROLLO** input file should look something like this
+The `control_variables` section of the **ROLLO** input file should look something like this:

 .. code-block:: JSON